Google Analytics 4 (GA4): What it is and How To Set up the Basics

 Google Ads integration.
 By including a deeper integration with Google Ads, GA4 helps you transfer data between the platforms in order to target granular user groups with paid ads.

 Unfragmented data.
-Whereas UA splits audiences by platform or device, GA4 brings all that information together so that you can get a more comprehensive look at actions your users take.
+Whereas UA splits audiences by platform or device, GA4 brings all that information together so that you can get a more comprehensive look at the actions and journeys your users take.

 Life-cycle reports.
 UA’s focus on customer acquisition is helpful, but only to an extent.
 With GA4’s life-cycle reports you can see a much more rounded customer journey.

 Cohort analysis.
 Create user groups based on certain actions or attributes, and see how they use your website.
-This can help, for example, with identifying the time between first visiting your site and making a purchase.
+This can help, for example, with identifying the time between a first visit to your site and a purchase.

 How to Set Up GA4